 By the 1830’s, he owned a good portion of the land between what are now the towns of La Plata and Bel Alton.
 The 1832 will of his sister Mary attests to his wealth: “I give and bequeath to my nephew and niece Francis R. Wills and Elizabeth Wills, one hundred dollars each.
 I give them no more, in consideration of the ample means of their father.”

 A year later, on Aug.
 24, 1812, he again married a woman named Ann from St. Mary’s County, Ann Jarboe (daughter of Robert Jarboe and Elizabeth Holton).
 Before the decade was out, she had given birth to three children: Elizabeth, William, Alexander and the enlarged family had moved to Johnsontown.
 By the 1820 Census, John B. Wills, Jr. and his new wife have in their household four children whose ages fit those of the four children known from his will and other documents.
-In addition, he had 25 slaves (15 male, 10 female — 10 of them being children).
+In addition, he was in possession of 25 enslaved persons (15 male, 10 female — 10 of them being children).

 A vivid picture of the lively social life at Johnsontown and the Wills’ friends is provided by a letter of Joseph P. Floyd (brother of John B. Wills’ first wife) writing to his nephew Francis Reed Wills who was off in Baltimore for medical training.
 While fox hunting and talented dogs receive most of the attention, mention of weddings and balls is interspersed.

 By the time of the 1830 Census, his oldest son Dr. Francis Reed Wills has returned from medical school and moved to his new homeplace nearby called Preference.
 Accordingly, with John B. Wills, we find only the three younger children: 2 boys (aged 10-14), one girl (15-19), and his wife in her 50s.
 But in addition there is one girl (aged 5-9), whose identity is not clear.
-There are a total of 33 slaves (17 male, 16 female).
+There are a total of 17 enslaved males, and 16 females.

 His will and aftermath